 Palo Verde is one of the most important sanctuaries in Central America for migrating and resident species of waterfowl.
-Visitors would discover the natural beauty of the tropical dry forest and the magnificent wetlands, a rich mosaic that encompasses 15 different habitats.
+Visitors will discover the natural beauty of the tropical dry forest and the magnificent wetlands, a rich mosaic that encompasses 15 different habitats.

 Palo Verde Highlights

-The seasonal Palo Verde Wetland is considered one of the most important marshes in Central America.
+The seasonal Palo Verde wetland is considered one of the most important marshes in Central America.

-Important refuge site for resident and migratory waterfowl.
+It is an important refuge site for resident and migratory waterfowl.

 Palo Verde’s wetland is a Ramsar site.

-Large numbers of aquatic birds can be seen: Grebes, Cormorants, Anhingas, Herons, Jabiru Storks, Ibises, Spoonbills , Falcons, Caracaras, Jacanas and many more.
+Large numbers of aquatic birds can be seen: Grebes, Cormorants, Anhingas, Herons, Jabiru Storks, Ibises, Spoonbills , Falcons, Caracaras, Jacanas, and many more.

 The mammal fauna is equally rich and visible, particularly during the dry season when peccaries, armadillos, Yaguarundis, coatis, agoutis, deers, and monkeys are attracted to the water holes.

-Since 2001 OTS, MINAE and the National Program for Wetlands have been working closely on the restoration of the wetland.
+Since 2001, OTS, MINAE, and the National Program for Wetlands have been working closely on the restoration of the wetland.

-More than sixty species of bats have been reported, including the great false vampire.
+More than sixty species of bats have been reported including the great false vampire.

-Isla Pájaros in the Tempisque River, is the most important nesting colony for wading birds in northwest Costa Rica.
-Eleven resident bird species and some 3000 individuals altogether nest there, late in the wet season.
+Isla Pájaros in the Tempisque River is the most important nesting colony for wading birds in northwest Costa Rica.
+Eleven resident bird species and some 3,000 individuals altogether nest there late in the wet season.

-Tempisque River has one of the largest concentrations of crocodiles in Costa Rica.
+The Tempisque River has one of the largest concentrations of crocodiles in Costa Rica.

-Along the Tempisque River, within mangrove forests, nesting colonies of boat-bill heron, little-blue herons, and yellow-crowned herons are easily spotted, among other species.
+Along the Tempisque River, within mangrove forests, nesting colonies of boat-bill heron, little-blue herons, and yellow-crowned herons are easily spotted among other species.

 - Enjoy our rustic cabins with private bath, bunk beds, and fan.
-We also have dormitory-style rooms with bunk beds, and shared baths.
+We also have dormitory-style rooms with bunk beds and shared baths.

 - Trails (entrance fee must be paid in cash to the rangers when entering the national park)

 Distance from San José: 230 km; 4.5 hours.
-Within the Palo Verde National Park on the Pacific slopes of Guanacaste Province in northwestern Costa Rica (10° 21′ N, 85° 21 W).
+The station is within the Palo Verde National Park on the Pacific slopes of Guanacaste Province in northwestern Costa Rica (10° 21′ N, 85° 21 W).
 The 20,000-hectare park has seasonally dry forest on limestone outcrops and extensive wetland vegetation bordering the Tempisque River that flows into the Gulf of Nicoya.

 Phones: San José Tel. + (506) 2524-0607 (ext.
 1340), Fax. + (506) 2524-0608

 Waze: Press here to load Waze